-True to their design, chatbots became the simplest solution for all of these super simple queries.
+True to their design, help desk chatbots became the simplest solution for all of these super simple queries.
 Not only were they able to preserve the internal chat system already in place, but they were able to use it directly as a platform for the chatbots to quickly and accurately filter out these ridiculously easy questions.

 As a bonus, the chatbots could also consistently solve them 50% faster than any human operator.
 All these points combined helped the company’s ROI to skyrocket through reduced costs in maintenance, labor, and system operations.

 6. 3D Mats Chatbot case studies: 999% Return on Ad Spend

 - Chatbot Provider: GoSky AI (Chatfuel Agency Partner) (case study)